- 14 Mar 2023

 Like Buyer Intent signals, Track Your Prospects events indicate that a buyer is interested in taking the next step to research your product.

 Where Buyer Intent captures enriched data about visitors researching your product and competitors across G2, Track Your Prospects helps attribute G2’s influence on your website traffic while adding firmographic information about your visitors.
 Use Track Your Prospects events alongside your Buyer Intent signals to completely understand the influence of your G2 product profile on buyers.
-Not all visits to G2.com are classified as Buyer Intent data.
-For example, writing a review does not provide a signal of a potential buyer and is excluded from Buyer Intent.
-For more information on G2 Buyer Intent data, refer to the Buyer Intent documentation.

 Implementation